Shyshkanova2005/Shyshkanova2005/README.md

 <h1 align ="center">👋Hi, I'am Sasha</h1>

 <p>I am a focused trainee in the field of programming with a great interest in learning.
-At the moment, I am a Computer Science student👩‍💻 at the National Technical University "Dniprotech" aand have successfully completed a programming course at IT STEP Academy.
+At the moment, I am a Computer Science student👩‍💻 at the National Technical University "Dniprotech" and have successfully completed a programming course at IT STEP Academy.
 During my academic journey, I have worked on various programming tasks, gaining experience with data structures and algorithms.</p>

 <p>On GitHub, I actively share my projects and code, showcasing my growth as a developer.
 My repositories include solutions to algorithmic challenges and web development projects.
 I use GitHub to collaborate with other developers, learn new techniques, and keep a record of my progress in the programming field.</p>